-Advanced Scheduled Synchronization with TurboFTP
+Advanced Scheduled FTP Synchronization

 FTP sync is a process where, through File Transfer Protocol, files are synchronized to or from an FTP or SFTP server so that they can be backed up, shared with certain parties, or fed to a back-end system promptly.

-Benefits of FTP and SFTP Sync with TurboFTP Client:
+Benefits of FTP and SFTP Sync with TurboFTP Client

 • Choose one of the flexible FTP sync schemes to do a selective sync or simply mirroring.